wildonion/colory/README.md

 Mutation

-> As mutation methods, we have use swap, creep, and inversion.
+> As mutation methods, we have used swap, creep, and inversion.

 Replacement